Akshatau/M1_Calendar_App/1_Requirements/README.md

 ## Opportunites:
 * It keeps us accountable.
-* Lets you view calendars by month, quater or year.
+* Can view calendars of any year.
 * Simple and effective tool.
-* Visualize my daily tasks.
 * Day planner.
 * Easy to use.